livingsocial/bundler-patch/README.md

     $ bundle patch foo bar

-  * `-m/--minor-preferred` option will give preference for minor versions over release versions.
+  * `-m/--minor-preferred` option will give preference for minor versions over patch versions.

-  * `-p/--prefer-minimal` option will reverse the preference order within release, minor, major groups to just 'the next' version.
+  * `-p/--prefer-minimal` option will reverse the preference order within patch, minor, major groups to just 'the next' version.
 In the prior example, the order of preference changes to "1.0.3, 1.0.4, 1.0.2, 1.1.0, 1.1.1, 2.0.0"

-  * `-s/--strict-updates` option will actually remove from consideration versions outside either the current release (or minor version if `-m` specified).
+  * `-s/--strict-updates` option will actually remove from consideration versions outside either the current patch version (or minor version if `-m` specified).
 This increases the chances of Bundler being unable to reconcile the dependency graph and could raise a `VersionConflict`.